 - All patterns should be tested for errors before being submitted.
 You can test the pattern yourself or have someone else try it out for you (or both!).
 If you need help finding a pattern tester, email us or ask on the Fandom In Stitches Facebook group.
 We have lots of members that are happy to help!

 - If you already have a blog or website where you post your patterns, we can link directly to your pattern there.
 This works out great for everyone: Quilters have easy access to your patterns in context of Fandom categories and you get traffic to your site.
 Patterns hosted using Google Drive, Craftsy, Dropbox, etc. work just fine.
 On Google & Dropbox, make sure your pattern document is set to "share" so we can link to it from FiS.
+Google Drive and Craftsy are our prefered hosts as patterns can be updated without changing the original file link.
+Click here to learn how to manage files in Google Drive.

 Please do not submit patterns via comments or flickr group.